 VII.
 Amendments and Exceptions

-7.01 Any amendment to the above rules for the current season may be made by majority vote of the Executive Committee.
-Amendments passed by the Executive Committee may be overturn by a majority vote of the teams in good standing.
+7.01 Any amendment to the above rules for the current season may be made by a majority vote of the Executive Committee.
+Amendments passed by the Executive Committee may be overturned by a majority vote of the teams in good standing.

-7.02 Any eligibility or roster exception for the current season may be granted by majority vote of the Executive Committee.
-Eligibility or roster exceptions granted by the Executive Committee may be overturn by a majority vote of the teams in good standing.
+7.02 Any eligibility or roster exception for the current season may be granted by a majority vote of the Executive Committee.
+Eligibility or roster exceptions granted by the Executive Committee may be overturned by a majority vote of the teams in good standing.